Title

 Launch the user view

-- As a link on your webpage
+- As a hyperlink on your website

 - As a link shared securely with a user

-- Within an iFrame on your webpage
+- Embedded within an iFrame on your webpage

 https://age.yoti.com?sessionId=<sessionId>&sdkId=<sdkId>| URL Parameter | Description |